FormidableLabs/nextjs-serverless-demo/README.md

 The main goals of this demo project are as follows:

 1. **Slim down a Next.js Lambda deployment**: The Next.js `target: "serverless"` Node.js outputs are huge.
 Like really, really big because **each page** contains **all the dependencies**.
-This project adds a [custom externals handler](./server/util.js) to filter out almost all dependencies in `node_modules` and leave those as normal `require()` calls, thus dramatically decreasing the `pages` bundle sizes.
-The `node_modules` dependencies are included via `serverless-jetpack` trace mode to keep things tight.

-    If you want to see the difference, we've got an environment variable to skip the Node.js package external excludes, producing default bundles with tons of code per page.
-Try out the following to see (1) the size of the zip bundle and number of individual files in the zip, and a separate command to see (2) the size of the unzipped index page bundle.
+This project aims to use  `target: "server"` Node.js outputs to achieve a smaller package.

+    Here's our starting point with `serverless` target:

     ```sh
-    # Slimmer with packages in real node_modules and not bundle.
     $ yarn clean && yarn build && yarn lambda:sls package --report
-    $ du -sh .serverless/blog.zip && zipinfo .serverless/blog.zip | wc -l
-    2.1M	.serverless/blog.zip
-    1241
-    $ du -sh .next/serverless/pages/index.js
-    52K	.next/serverless/pages/index.js

-    # Bigger with packages in each page bundle
-    $ yarn clean && NEXT_SKIP_EXTERNALS=true yarn build && yarn lambda:sls package --report
     $ du -sh .serverless/blog.zip && zipinfo .serverless/blog.zip | wc -l
     4.0M	.serverless/blog.zip
     293